 For example, deep fried menu items use large amounts of fattening oil that can put off health-conscious customers.
 If fried foods are on your current menu, it might be time to start looking into a lighter, higher-quality cooking alternative.
-Our Vector®️ Multi-Cook and Combitherm®️ combi Ovens have air-frying capabilities that can eliminate the need for unhealthy oils.
+Our Vector®️ multi-cook ovens and Prodigi™ combi ovens have air-frying capabilities that can eliminate the need for unhealthy oils.
 You can get the same, great tasting results for less than half of the calories as traditional deep frying.
-Vector Multi-Cook Ovens also are available with grill pans, for a healthier, grilled finish on menu items.
+Vector multi-cook ovens also are available with grill pans, for a healthier, grilled finish on menu items.

 Another great way that you can add both cleaner and specialty menu items to your menu is with smoking.
-Hot and cold smoking adds bold flavor without adding fats, sodiums, sugars, or other artificial flavors.
-By incorporating Cook & Hold Smoker Ovens or a Combitherm Oven with smoking capabilities into your kitchen, you can add bold, clean flavors that stand out from the competition and keep customers coming back for more.
+Hot and cold smoking adds bold flavor without adding fats, sodium's, sugars, or other artificial flavors.
+By incorporating Cook & Hold Smoker Ovens or a Prodigi combi oven with smoking capabilities into your kitchen, you can add bold, clean flavors that stand out from the competition and keep customers coming back for more.

 4. Get Everyone on Board